Knowledge Hub

 Like copyright, patents and trade marks, design rights can also be bought, sold or licensed and are used to prevent unauthorised copying of an original design.

 Design rights also overlap with trade marks and patents to the extent that these other IP rights may be relevant to the same article or design.
 Logos are often protected as registered trade marks but not many people are aware that they can also be registered as a design right to offer additional protection.
 Whereas trade mark registration can be renewed indefinitely, registered design protection is limited to 25 years.
-Also it is not possible to register a design that has been publicly available more than 12 months before applying for registration, whereas there is no such restriction on filing a trade mark application.
+It is not possible to register a design that has been publicly available more than 12 months before applying for registration, whereas there is no such restriction on filing a trade mark application.

 Patents protect the way that something works rather than its appearance.
 So although there may be some overlap where a part of the appearance of an object affects how it works, the protection obtained by a patent is much broader than what is offered by a registered design right.